tuxey/pwm_gen_fpga/README.md

+# pwm_gen_fpga
-# PWM Generator for LEDs with Altera Cyclone IV FPGA
+PWM generator for LEDs with Altera Cyclone IV FPGA

-Work in progress...
+*Work in progress...*